Cairns bitumen spill

 Environmental impact

-We are aware that the contaminant has collected on mangroves and rock walls which has hardened in clumps and is no longer mobile.
-We have engaged expert and scientific advice and considered case studies from other regions, assessed risks and determined best practice is to leave the residue undisturbed.
+We are aware the contaminant collected on mangroves and infrastructure, such as rock walls, and that it has hardened and is no longer mobile.
+We engaged expert and scientific advice and considered case studies from other regions, assessed risks and determined best practice is to leave the residue undisturbed.

 Mangrove habitats are very sensitive to any disturbance.
 Expert advice and past experience suggest that large scale contaminant removal is likely to cause disturbance and long-term harm to the mangrove environment.

-Both mechanical and chemical removal of contaminants from rock was carefully assessed.
-However, removal of the now immobile residue from rock walls is both likely to remobilise contaminants into the water column and cause further harm as well as being impracticable from a safety perspective.
+Both mechanical and chemical removal of contaminants from rocks and other hard surfaces was carefully assessed.
+However, removal of the now immobile residue is both likely to remobilise contaminants into the water column and cause further harm as well as being impracticable from a safety perspective.

 Allowing the residues to naturally weather over time has been assessed as the best option to protect the environment.